joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/05/10/sports/ncaabasketball/bob-huggins-west-virginia-suspension.html?searchResultPosition=2

 **Migrant Crossing Surges Aren’t New.
 Why Is the Border Overwhelmed?**\
-`Outdated immigration laws and global shifts in migration trends are some reasons behind the strained U.S. border with Mexico.`\
+`Outdated immigration laws, partisan gridlock and conflict abroad are some reasons behind the strained U.S. border with Mexico.`\
 https://nytimes.com/2023/05/10/us/politics/title-42-border-history-immigration.html?searchResultPosition=3

 **Pixel 7A Review: We’re Running Out of Reasons to Splurge on a ‘Pro’ Phone**\